NataliyaVerchenko/nestJs-app/README.md

 # nestJs-app
-The project written and compiled ih NestJs framework
+The project written and compiled in NestJs framework